Wheatland & Adjacent Districts Emergency Medical Services Association Collective Agreement 2023-2027

 7. Sick leave credits shall accrue for the first 30 days during periods of illness, injury, layoff, and/or leaves of absence in excess of 30 days.

-1. No sick leave shall be granted for any illness which is incurred once an employee commences his vacation; in this event, the Employee will be receiving vacation pay.
+1. No sick leave shall be granted for any illness which is incurred once an Employee commences their vacation; in this event, the Employee will be receiving vacation pay.
 For the purpose of this Article, vacation is deemed to have commenced on the completion of the last regularly scheduled shift worked prior to the vacation period inclusive of scheduled days off.

 2. Sick leave shall be granted:

-1. if an Employee becomes ill during his vacation as stated in Article 24.08(a) above, only after the expiry of the Employee’s vacation and provided the illness continues beyond his vacation;
+1. if an Employee becomes ill during their vacation as stated in Article 24.08(a) above, only after the expiry of the Employee’s vacation and provided the illness continues beyond their vacation;

 2. for the period of sick time falling within a scheduled vacation period provided that the Employee becomes ill prior to the commencement of the scheduled vacation.
 If the Employee so wishes, the number of sick hours paid within the scheduled vacation period shall be considered as vacation hours not taken and may be rescheduled to a later date.

-3. Notwithstanding the provision of Article 24.08(a), should an Employee demonstrate to the satisfaction of the Employer that he was admitted to hospital as an “in patient” during the course of his vacation, he shall be considered to be on sick leave for the period of hospitalization and subsequent period of recovery provided he notifies his Employer upon return from vacation and provides satisfactory proof of his hospitalization.
+3. Notwithstanding the provision of Article 24.08(a), should an Employee demonstrate to the satisfaction of the Employer that they were admitted to hospital as an “in patient” during the course of their vacation, they shall be considered to be on sick leave for the period of hospitalization and subsequent period of recovery provided they notify their Employer upon return from vacation and provides satisfactory proof of their hospitalization.
 Vacation time not taken as a result of such stay in the hospital shall be rescheduled to a mutually agreeable time.

-8. An Employee may request in writing once a year the status of his sick leave entitlement.
+9. An Employee may request in writing once a year the status of their sick leave entitlement.

 Amend Article 24.02 to read:

-Part-time and Temporary Employees shall be allowed a credit for sick leave computed from the date of employment at the rate of twelve (12) hours for each full month of employment, pro-rated to the regularly scheduled hours he works each month, up to a maximum credit of four hundred and thirty two hours (432) hours.
+Part-time and Temporary Employees shall be allowed a credit for sick leave computed from the date of employment at the rate of twelve (12) hours for each full month of employment, pro-rated to the regularly scheduled hours they work each month, up to a maximum credit of four hundred and thirty two hours (432) hours.